Feeling deflated by disharmony among your agile team members? Or uneasy about project estimations that don’t reflect true project requirements?

 To set the scene: a deck of Planning Poker cards contains 4 color-coded sets of values used to rate user stories.
 Each developer is given one set (for example, the red one).
 Each card in that set has a different value (usually 1, 2, 3, 5, 8, 13, 21, and so forth) with which the developer scores, or sizes, a user story.

-1- The product owner thoroughly, but briefly, explains the user story to the dev team.
+1- The product owner thoroughly, but briefly, explains the user story to the scrum master and dev team.

 2- The dev team then asks any necessary questions to ensure they fully grasp the scope of work (including staging/testing/etc) that will be required to take the user story from concept to absolute completion.